solidoss/solidframe/tutorials/aio_echo/README.md

 }
 ```

-Next we will instantiate and start a Listener (which is a solid::frame::aio::Object):
+Next we will instantiate and start a Listener (which is a solid::frame::aio::Actor):

 ```C++
 {